top of page

 Search

 We have driven 850 miles since leaving Maine.
-With the precision of a demented fly, we looked briefly at a map and headed off sort of down a bit and left a lot, passing through New Hampshire, Massachusetts, Connecticut, New York, New Jersey and into Pennsylvania.
+With the precision of a demented fly, we looked briefly at a map and headed off sort of down a bit , then a shade to the left and right a lot, passing through New Hampshire, Massachusetts, Connecticut, New York, New Jersey and into Pennsylvania.

 While on the road, we had chosen at random a place to stay that night.
 It was just outside a forgotten town called Connellsville.
 As we drove up to our overnight camp on Thursday, we saw a directional road sign - 'Fallingwater 15'.
 We thought nothing of it.
-But later that evening the name started spinning.
-Our good friend Peter Anslow had just told us he was coming over from the UK for a few weeks with his fabulous wife Tania... and he had said he was going to visit all sorts of exciting places from Niagara Falls to Washington, including Frank Lloyd Wright's most famous work of 'art-itecture'.
-Yes, that was it.
-Fallingwater.
+But later that evening the name started spinning in our heads.
+Yes, it was that Fallingwater.
 Of course we had heard of it, seen pictures and even watched a TV documentary about it.
 But, like everyone else, we had absolutely no idea where it was.
-Well, it's here, hidden away in the picturesque hills of rural Pennsylvania, miles from anywhere.
-In our map reading terms, it can be found at the bottom left corner of the state.
+Well, it's here, hidden away in the picturesque hills of rural Pennsylvania.

-Built in 1935, Fallingwater is arguably one the most famous home in the world, apart from the ones in which the Royals and Presidents live, or lived.
-It is held up as a pinnacle for its avant-guard engineering and inspirational design and its quite incredible assimilation with nature.
-And it was never really intended to be a proper home at all, but a mere holiday cottage for the wealthy Pittsburgh department store owner Edward J. Kaufman, his wife and namesake son.
+Built in 1935, Fallingwater is arguably one the most famous homes in the world, apart from the ones in which the Royals and Presidents live, or lived.
+It is held up as a pinnacle for its avant-guard engineering, inspirational design and its quite incredible assimilation with nature.
+And it was never really intended to be a proper home at all, but a mere holiday cottage for the wealthy Pittsburgh department store owner Edward J. Kaufman.

 Edward Snr bought a parcel of land deep in south west Pennsylvania (for interest, Penn is one William Penn, a Quaker who was granted the land in 1681 by Charles II to settle a debt owed by the King to Penn's dad and 'sylvania', as those who endured umpteen years of Latin at school will know, means woodland).
-Some time earlier, Kaufman had already built a basic vacation cabin on the remote woodland property before he decided to ask the then 67 year old Frank Lloyd Wright, generally believed to be way past his prime (and having become less relevant during the years of the Great Depression), to design something special, something unique with total empathy for its idyllic location, overlooking a waterfall on the Bear Run rivulet of rushing water.
-He, like the sensible, immensely rich fellow he was, gave Wright a brief and budget for a 'statement' weekend cottage facing the 30' falls where he could show off a bit, get the wine out and entertain his friends in style, all set against this spectacular backdrop.
+Some time earlier, Kaufman had already built a basic vacation cabin on the remote woodland property before he decided to ask the then 67 year old Frank Lloyd Wright, generally believed to be way past his prime (and having become less relevant during the years of the Great Depression), to design something special, something unique with total empathy for its idyllic location, overlooking a waterfall on the Bear Run rivulet of babbling water.
+Kaufman, like the sensible, immensely rich fellow he was, gave Wright a brief and budget for a 'statement' weekend cottage facing the 30' falls where he could show off a bit, get the wine out and entertain his friends in style, all set against this spectacular backdrop.
 Isn't that what any of us would suggest?
-But Wright totally ignored his master's bidding and had a far more wacky idea, coupled with an uncontrollable passion and a unshakable indulgence (and ego?) for spending his clients' money.
+But Wright totally ignored his master's bidding and had a far more wacky idea, coupled with an uncontrollable passion and an unshakable self-indulgence for spending his clients' money.
 It was therefore a massive shock to Kaufmann to learn that Wright had knocked out a design (allegedly in just two hours) for a house not facing the falls but actually straddling them.
-But, said Kaufmann, the site was just not large enough for the requested 'party house' to entertain sizable groups of guests.
+But, said Kaufmann on seeing the plans, the site was just not large enough for the requested 'party house' to entertain sizable groups of guests.
 No problem, said the enigmatic Wright.
-He scratched out the brilliant cantilevered structure we see today, creating extended living space suspended in free air.
-Kaufmann was extremely sceptical about Wright's ability to pull off this construction masterpiece and, after asking experts to review the plans, took his concerns straight to the great man.
-The renowned architect simply took umbrage, threatened to quit - and his paymaster humbly capitulated.
+He scratched out the brilliant cantilevered structure we see today, creating extended living space suspended in free air defying gravity.
+Kaufmann was extremely sceptical about Wright's ability to pull off this construction and, after asking experts to review the plans, took his concerns straight to the great man.
+The renowned architect simply took umbrage, threatened to quit, so his paymaster humbly capitulated.
 Legend has it that an engineer's report stating that the design was unstable and questioning the ability of the building team to make it work was buried by Kaufman within the stone walls of the magnificent edifice.
-Kaufman 0-Wright 1.

 The outside is dominated by the large terraces, stretching out like giant concrete arms into the forest air to embrace the total scene.
 Inside, it is a labyrinth of wonder.
-He has captured the sense of nature itself; the main room has the feel of a 30's, minimalist tree-house, then there's a windowless cavelike corridor which makes you feel positively subterranean, like a five-star troglodyte.
+He has captured the sense of nature itself; the main room has the feel of a 30's, minimalist tree-house, then there's a windowless cavelike corridor which makes you feel positively subterranean.
 It is a maze of unexpected twists and turns.

 The living areas are totally dominated by the walls of imperfect slate, quarried locally, which pick up the natural stone setting of the stream itself.
 The weird thing is that you are totally comfortable on all three levels; there is no feeling of height.
 This is largely because the windows on all floors act like framed pictures of branches and leaves at the center of the trees, changing the mood from season to season.
 You see no trunks and no top branches to give you perspective, just a snapshot of where the flora is in its annual cycle.
 There are interestingly also many subtle Japanese influences, reflecting the architect's fascination with Far Eastern style.
 Indeed, even the famous windows have a Kyoto resonance.
-In the living room, there is low, low seating, the sort you find in expensive Japanese restaurants (which, by the way, are absolutely impossible to sit on without cramping up and rolling off backwards like a capsized cockroach).
+In the living room, there is low, low seating, the sort you find in expensive Japanese restaurants.
 Style can often be impractical and bloody uncomfortable.

 But everywhere the strength of nature abounds.
 In front of the fireplace, the rocky outcrop on which the house stands bursts through the floor to remind you of just where you are, even on the darkest night in front of a flickering fire.